 Each week the Parish Bulletin gives the references for the Sunday readings.
-This year is Year B of the three-year cycle of Sunday readings.
-On the Ordinary Sundays we will read from Mark's Gospel, although on occasions we will turn to John's Gospel.
+In Year B of the three year cycle of Sunday readings, on the Ordinary Sundays we will read from Mark's Gospel.
 We will follow what is called a semi-continuous reading, that is, one Sunday usually begins where the previous Sunday's Gospel concluded.

-St Mark's Gospel
+Mark's Gospel

 Most scholars accept that Mark's Gospel was the first of the four Gospels to be written and it is dated between the years 65 and 75.
 It is also accepted that Mark was not an eyewitness to the ministry of Jesus.
-He represents the second generation of disciples who had received various oral accounts from those who were eyewitnesses.
-Mark then wrote his Gospel for a particular community.
+He represents the second generation of disciples who had received various oral and written accounts about Jesus from those who were eye-witnesses.

 All the New Testament books were written in Greek.
 From his writing style we believe that Mark was a native Greek-speaker and was probably a member of the early Christian community in Rome.
 His Gospel was written for a community that had undergone persecution and in many ways was struggling to hold on to the message of Jesus.